🧬

 Unique facts and fascinating details

-• The Segugio Italiano is considered one of the oldest hound breeds in Europe.
+• The Segugio is considered one of the oldest hunting breeds in Europe, with depictions found in ancient Roman art.

-• They are famous for their 'singing' bay, which changes tone depending on the proximity of the game.
+• They are known for their 'singing' bark, which is melodic and used to signal the location of game to the hunter.

-• Despite their hunting prowess, they are known to be very sensitive and do not respond well to harsh training methods.
+• Despite their hunting background, they are known to be exceptionally affectionate and loyal to their immediate family.

 Frequently Asked Questions